kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 ---
-title: "Start to use Cursor and Cline"
+title: "Start to use Cursor, Cline and Gemini CLI"
 description: ""
 added: "May 27 2025"
 tags: [other]
-updatedDate: "Jun 1 2025"
+updatedDate: "Jun 29 2025"
 ---

 ## Cursor Get Started